 At SLU, Swedish and English are both used.
 This means that a lot of the information we produce needs to be translated.
 On this page you will find information on how to order translations and how you can best prepare your text for translation.

 According to the Swedish Language Act, Swedish is the principal language of Sweden.
-All bodies that perform tasks in the public sector - and that includes SLU - are obligated to provide information in Swedish.
-Swedish is the main language for administrative purposes at SLU.
+All bodies that perform tasks in the public sector - and that includes SLU - have an obligation to provide information in Swedish.
+Swedish is normally used for administrative matters at SLU.

 English is needed for communcation, dissemination of knowledge and to attract staff and students from outside Sweden.